Encryption Technology and Digital Certificates

 If for any reason your session is no longer secure, you will be disconnected from online account access.

-Some areas of the site are subject to greater levels of security than others.
-American Century Investments uses encryption algorithms and other security protections in addition to SSL and 128-bit encryption whenever your personal and/or financial information is involved, such as when you:
+Some areas of the website are subject to greater levels of security than others.
+American Century Investments uses encryption algorithms and other security protections in addition to 128-bit encryption and TLS 1.0 whenever your personal and/or financial information is involved, such as when you:

 - Provide us with your personal and/or financial information (such as opening an account online)